-But why now?
-Why has the tide turned in the world of work benefits, and how does workplace flexibility play a part in retaining employees and reducing turnover?
+It's no wonder the tide has turned in the world of work benefits, but how does workplace flexibility play a part in retaining employees and reducing turnover?

 Employers recognized this imbalance, and some decided to do something about it.
-It’s those businesses that began to offer flexible work environments that became, and still are, very attractive companies to employees.
+Businesses that began to offer flexible work environments are, and will continue to be, very attractive companies to employees.

-The statistics prove it: flex work has a direct correlation with employee happiness.
-And bonus!
-Happy employees not only choose to stay at their current company, they sing its praises to family, friends, and top talent currently searching for their next career move.
-Employees who are happy and feel valued by their company become your talent ambassadors.
+The statistics prove it: providing hybrid and remote work is directly correlated with employee engagement.
+Engaged employees not only choose to stay at their current company, they sing its praises to family, friends, and top talent currently searching for their next career move.
+Employees who are happy and feel valued by their company become your employer brand ambassadors.
 These de facto recruiters share their stories with friends, family, and social networks, where today’s talent is searching for their next career.

 Not only does flexibility retain and attract employees, it also makes employees more productive by giving them the space to work when and how they want.
 In fact, 79 percent of employees say working remotely had little effect on their day-to-day performance.
 Autonomy in the workplace leads to a much less stressful working environment.

 What if you have a sales rep who handles the western US territory, when your HQ is on the East, 3 hours ahead?
 Or what if your night-owl product designer can ship code at record speed at 9 pm?
 Having the freedom to work how you want, when you want is a highly sought-after benefit modern employees are looking for.